bclittleua/scripts/swmud/readme.md

 discobot_keepalive.sh runs every 10 mins, checks to see if discobot.py is running. if not, discobot.py is called.

 Example Usage:
-mudup/mudbc.sh checks the uptime in seconds, calculates how much time has elapsed since uptime was written up2disco/boot2disco returns the value to discord via a webhook
+mudup/mudbc.sh checks the uptime in seconds, calculates how much time has elapsed since uptime was written, up2disco/boot2disco returns the value to discord via a webhook